MarkusLoennig/project_template/README.md

 Since the subject is interdisciplinary by design, there are certain areas in which each member has only very limited knowledge about.
 The first step of our research was a rough literature research about the different topics and for related and similar work and studies.
 This led to the current research question, resulting in our research approach and design.

-We have chosen a quantitative approach.
+We have chosen a quantitative approach to generate and analyze data.

 Our methods and experimental design will focus on generating and gathering quantitative data.
 We have chosen this approach because we believe quantitative data is easier and more comprehensive to be collected, analyzed, interpreted and visualized.
 Additionally, the related work has shown that qualitative data is not needed to measure/generate the intended data.

-Our research question (tbc) is: What is the minimum time for viewing nature scenes to have a (measurable, significant) positive effect on attention restoration, as described in the Attention Restoration Theory (ART).
+Our research question is: What is the minimum time for viewing nature scenes to have a (measurable, significant) positive effect on attention restoration, as described in the Attention Restoration Theory (ART).

 #### Our experiment will be structured as following:

-_The first and most important assumption of our experiment set-up is that ART works and that Attention can be restored with the use of nature scences.
-We will not have a control group which will watch urban scences or just have a break (same length of time) inside the laboratory.
-This could be another experiment and/or be a follow up consideration._

 ![Timeline](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/PictureTimeline.jpg)